MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics-365-assistant-app-teams.md

 - Have an active Dynamics 365 Sales organization.

 - Assign **Common Data Service User** role for users to use business cards scan.
-To learn more, see (Assign a security role to a user)[/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user].
+To learn more, see [Assign a security role to a user](/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user).

 ### Install Dynamics 365 assistant application and bot